PiAir/rpi4learning/moodle/README.md

 ```
 - Replace [your-rpi4-ip] with the ip-address of your Raspberry Pi
 - Replace [your-moodle-db-password-from-MariaDB-setup] with the password that you set for the moodle database user during creation of the MariaDB container.
+- Replace [your-domain].duckdns.org with the url for your Learning Locker install
+- Replace [your-lrs-client-Key] with the client key for your learning locker endpoint.
+- Replace [your-lrs-client-secret] with the secret for your learning locker endpoint

 ## Setup - step 2 Download plugins